BitcoinQnA/ln-guide/index.md

 **Can I make money on the Lightning Network?**

-Yes, technically you can via routing.
+Yes, technically you can earn sats via routing.
 However, the gains to be had vs the node and channel management required put this practice out of reach for the average Lightning user.

 **How much does it cost to open or close a channel?**